 The fine Second Italianate Renaissance Style home built by Nebraska Territory governor Alvin Saunders was located in North Omaha at 1510 Sherman Avenue / 2008 North 16th Street.
 Learn more about it in this article.

 Adam’s note: I’m a little hesitant to share this story, but I’m going to.
 Bad things happen in communities, and this story is part of North Omaha’s history.
 I’ve removed family names out of respect for the families involved.
-This is Kellom School in 1914.
-It was located at N. 24th and Paul Streets. […]
+In September 1909, an 11-year-old African American boy named Othello was murdered in North Omaha.
+In […]

 A history of the Ernie Chambers Court aka Strehlow Terrace Apartments in North Omaha, Nebraska.

 Built: 1875 estimated Address: 1504 North 19th Street Architecture: Eastlake Style Demolished: 1900 estimated When Omaha was first starting up in the 1850s and 1860s, it was built with wood.
 Wood-frame stores, hotels, homes and boarding houses were all over.
 There were some soddies, too.
 One of the first people to help the city move […]